SNISS/PDO/README.md

 # PDO
-basic PDO for modern applications
+example of  PDO for modern applications